 Let the Namestorming Begin

-Of course, there is still a lot more work to be done: the creative work of developing great names and the somewhat tedious work of validating your favorite names for domain availability, audience resonance, linguistics conflicts, and trademark risk.
+Of course, there is still a lot more work to be done: the creative work of developing great names and the somewhat tedious work of validating your favorite names for domain availability, audience resonance, linguistic conflicts, and trademark risk.
 This is where Squadhelp’s unique crowdsourcing process can be of great help.

 - Brainstorm name ideas with hundreds of experts.